disinfodict/disinfodict/README.md

 - git: use version control on your PC
 - github: clone the Dictionary repository in your github account, modify and submit
 - recommended: combine RStudio with git and github

+To submit you contribution use the email address in the [dictionary](https://disinfodict.pages.dev/intro/principles#contribute), for many submissions learn how to use pull requests, see below [Dictionary flow].

 # Low tech approach